TimFranklin/docker-java-petclinic/README.md

 ## Adding the Contrast Java agent to the PetClinic application

-The contrast.jar and contrast_security.yaml are downloaded from the Contrast dashboard.
+Download the contrast.jar and contrast_security.yaml from the Contrast dashboard.
 Top right, select 'Add Agent', Java as agent type then select Download Agent.
 Once agent is downloaded, select 'Skip', then 'Download Config File'.

 ```
 	git clone https://github.com/spring-projects/spring-petclinic.git
 	cd spring-petclinic
 	./build
 	Download contrast.jar and contrast_security.yaml to the spring-petclinic directory
+	Copy all content from the contrast_security_sample.yaml to the bottom of your contrast_security.yaml
 	./run
 ```